-If you want to make a lasting impression on Canadian employers and land a job, you’ll need a well-written resume.
+If you want to make a lasting impression on Canadian employers and land a job, you’ll need a well-written resume that follows Canadian HR standards.
+We’ll explain what those are, provide examples, and walk you through the step-by-step process of making your Canadian resume.

 What’s the difference between the American and Canadian resume formats?

-The American and Canadian resume formats are structured the same, with the only difference being the number of pages.
+American and Canadian resumes are structured the same, with only a few small differences:

-But whether you’re applying for work in the US or Canada, remember to carefully format your resume by adjusting it to the:
+And, whether you’re applying for work in the US or Canada, remember to carefully adjust your resume according to the:

 - industry you’re applying for